 The Hyperlite Mountain Gear Daybreak is a compact day-hiking backpack (or commuter backpack) from a company primarily known for ultralight packs and shelters made with Dyneema Composite Fabric (and the high price points that accompany these items).

 This 17-liter pack has three exterior pockets (one front and two side), a zippered interior pocket, and an interior (laptop) sleeve.
-It’s available in a single size, two colors (white or black), and has features that leave me wondering whether it’s meant for commuting, the backcountry, or both.
+It’s available in a single size and two colors (white or black), and features that leave me wondering whether it’s meant for commuting, the backcountry, or both.
 I’ve been using it for a little over a year for day hikes, travel, and as something to bring with me when I need another fabric sack to drag through the woods.

 Here’s everything you need to know about the Hyperlite Mountain Gear Daybreak 17 Backpack.